The Atlantic Companion · Wild Atlantic Way · Cork

 We're glad you're here.

 Mizen Head — Carn Uí Néid — is the most south-westerly point of mainland Ireland.
-The peninsula runs west of Bantry Bay through Schull and Goleen to a 100-metre dolerite cliff where, since 1909, a signal station has perched on a sea-stack joined to the mainland by a slim concrete arch bridge.
+The peninsula runs west of Bantry Bay through Schull and Goleen to a high cliff where, since 1909, a signal station has perched on a sea-stack joined to the mainland by a slim concrete arch bridge.
 From the bridge you look straight down into white water and across to the Fastnet Rock lighthouse on the horizon.
-For ships coming in from America, this was the first sight of Europe.
+For many transatlantic ships, this headland was the first land sighted off Europe.

 Ireland's true south-west corner.
 The signal station and the Atlantic chasm.